goofyangel/frontendmentor/README.md

-# frontendmentor-static
+# frontendmentor
-A collection of frontendmentor.io projects built using HTML, and CSS focusing on semantic HTML, layout techniques, and responsive design.
+A collection of frontendmentor.io projects built using HTML, and CSS focusing on semantic HTML, layout techniques, responsive design, and user interaction.
+A few of the later projects are made with react-vite for ease.

 # Project Listings